 Just because a person, or many people considers us “not good enough” for them (i.e. not their chocolate cake), it doesn’t mean we aren’t good enough.
 It simply means we are their vanilla cake.
 If our tweens and teens can start to incorporate this understanding of preferences, then they can begin to develop a belief that they are, in fact, good enough regardless of who likes them.

-This is what in therapy talk we call “wise mind” speaking.
+This is what, in therapy talk, we call “wise-mind” speaking.
 “Wise mind” is when we can balance our rational thinking and our emotions.
-But then there is what our “emotion mind” tells us, and this is where most teens get stuck.
+But then there is what our “emotion-mind” tells us, and this is where most teens get stuck.

-An emotion mind can spiral out of control
+An emotion-mind can spiral out of control.

-A wise mind approach is to remember that one person’s thoughts do not represent everyone’s thoughts.
+A wise-mind approach is to remember that one person’s thoughts do not represent everyone’s thoughts.
 After all, do you know anything that everyone agrees on?
 A wise mind knows that a preference for chocolate cake is simply that – a preference.
 It is not about the cake, and it is not everyone’s opinion.

-A teenager who is hurting and feeling unworthy is often in emotion mind and not ready to hear our wise mind advice.
+A teenager who is hurting and feeling unworthy is often in emotion-mind and not ready to hear our wise-mind advice.

-We first need to validate how painful these thoughts and feelings are.
-That does not mean we agree that they are not good enough.
-Rather we validate how easy it is to jump to that conclusion and how much it hurts.
+Instead, we validate how easy it is to jump to that conclusion and how much it hurts.
 We need to sit with them in their distress before they may be willing to let us help them ease that distress.
+It’s important to reserve judgment, no matter how silly or small we feel the situation is, and we shouldn’t make assumptions about how they should feel.

 This is when we can teach them about cake preferences, personalization, and generalization.

-We can explain the natural tendency all people have to personalize negative feedback and generalize it.
-We can give them examples from our lives of when we have fallen prey to these thought distortions with peers.
+We can give them examples of when we have fallen prey to these thought distortions with peers.

 Beyond explaining how we jump from rejection by a peer to the belief “I am not good enough,” we can help them check their evidence.
-Specifically, help them identify what evidence they have about how other people, including peers, family members, teachers etc. feel about them.
+Specifically, help them identify what evidence they have about how other people, including peers, family members, teachers, etc., feel about them.

 You can also work together to identify what evidence your teen has that they behave in a way consistent with their own values.
 That can help them understand that liking themselves by their own standards is more important than changing to suit someone else’s preferences.